mapeditor/tiled/docs/reference/json-map-format.rst

-    id,               int,              "Incremental ID - unique across all layers" image,            string,           "Image used by this layer. ``imagelayer`` only." layers,           array,            "Array of :ref:`layers <json-layer>`. ``group`` only." name,             string,           "Name assigned to this layer" objects,          array,            "Array of :ref:`objects <json-object>`. ``objectgroup`` only." offsetx,          double,           "Horizontal layer offset in pixels (default: 0)"
+    id,               int,              "Incremental ID - unique across all layers" image,            string,           "Image used by this layer. ``imagelayer`` only." layers,           array,            "Array of :ref:`layers <json-layer>`. ``group`` only." locked,           bool,             "Whether layer is locked in the editor (default: false). (since Tiled 1.8.2)" name,             string,           "Name assigned to this layer" objects,          array,            "Array of :ref:`objects <json-object>`. ``objectgroup`` only." offsetx,          double,           "Horizontal layer offset in pixels (default: 0)"